 Argentinean Reciprocity Fee (visitor visa)

-Until now, this fee was paid upon arrival at the airport.
-From the dates listed above, US/AUS/CAN tourist or business visitors must pay the reciprocity rates with their credit card through the online system.
-After these dates, cash payments will NOT be accepted at the airports.
+From the date above, US/AUS/CAN tourist or business visitors must pay the reciprocity rates with their credit card through the online system.
+Cash payments will NOT be accepted at the airports.

 The rates are USD160 for Americans, USD100 for Australians and USD75 for Canadians, for single entry.